 The Duflex featured a Porro prism, while Alpa had a Kern prism, giving a 45 degree downwards viewing.

-Although this site is about Penta Prism SLRs, we will take a look at all four.
+Although this site is about eye level Penta Prism SLRs, we will take a look at all four.

 The four pathfinders of the 40's: Gamma Duflex, Rectaflex Standard, Alpa Prisma Reflex and Zeiss Ikon Contax S.